apache/db-jdo/README.md

     * jdo.tck.mapping : The file designator that maven.xml uses to build a javax.jdo.option.Mapping value and corresponding schema name (required)
 * exclude.list  : A list of test classes NOT to execute during a TCK test run

+### Warnings

+There is a profile called `warnings` that configures the maven-compiler-plugin to show compiler warnings and passes `-Xlint:all,-try,-rawtypes` as argument to javac.
+Activate the warnings profile to enable compiler warnings.
+Please note, the tck enables the profile `jdori` per default and this default is disabled when specifying the profile `warnings`.
+So if you want to run the tck with the jdori with warnings enabled please use the following:

+    mvn -Pwarnings,jdori clean install

+You can pass different compiler arguments using the -D option:

+    mvn -Pwarnings,jdori -DcompilerArgument=-Xlint:all clean install